Hikari7/MERN_NoteApp/README.md

 ## Features

-- MERN stack application
-- Impremented authentication system with JWT
+Developed a MERN stack application that includes features for creating, editing, and deleting notes, as well as liking posts.
+Implemented a secure authentication system using JWT.

 ## Setup